peterzan/ILETP/supporting-docs/4-ILETP-law-positioning.md

 - building connectors, interfaces, or validation tooling
 - discussing governance, versioning, and evolution models

 You do **not** need to be a deep ML researcher to contribute.
-Participation from developers, policy thinkers, risk analysts, and systems architects is not just welcome — it’s essential.
+Participation from developers, policy thinkers, risk analysts, and systems architects is not just welcome, it’s essential.

 If ILETP succeeds, it will be because the community made it real.